biopython/biopython/README.rst

 Substitute ``python`` with your specific version, for example ``python3``, ``jython`` or `pypy``.

-If you need to do additional configuration, e.g. changing the base directory, please type ``python setup.py``, or see the documentation here:
+If you need to do additional configuration, e.g. changing the install directory prefix, please type ``python setup.py``, or see the documentation
+here:

 * HTML - http://biopython.org/DIST/docs/install/Installation.html
 * PDF - http://biopython.org/DIST/docs/install/Installation.pdf